wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

             Click **Save**.

-11. To send the final response after processing the complete flow of the service, add a respond statement.
+11. To send the final response after processing the complete flow of the service, add a `Respond` statement.

     Click the last **+** icon in the diagram.
 Then click **+** again.